WickyNilliams/headroom.js/README.md

 Head over to the [headroom.js playroom](http://wicky.nillia.ms/headroom.js/playroom/) if you want see some example usages.
 There you can tweak all of headroom's options and apply different CSS effects in an interactive demo.

+Here is the Headroom.js generator with many of animation : [Headroom.js Generator](http://headroomjs.senviet.org/)

 ## Browser support

 Headroom.js is dependent on the following browser APIs: